Hornbill-Docs/esp-fundamentals/esp-fundamentals/in-the-cloud/subscription-model.md

 A concurrent subscription is allocated from the pool when all of the following are true:

 1. The user is logged in as a Platform User.
-2. The user intentionally opens the subscribed application, for example by selecting the application icon.
+2. The user intentionally accesses the subscribed application, including its main views, records, data or other application-specific areas.
 3. A concurrent subscription is available in the pool.

 Allocation is always triggered by intentional user access to the application.
+If no concurrent subscription is available, access to that part of the application will fail and the user will be shown an appropriate error or notification.

 ### Minimum Usage Period